umputun/reproxy/README.md

 # reproxy [![build](https://github.com/umputun/reproxy/actions/workflows/ci.yml/badge.svg)](https://github.com/umputun/reproxy/actions/workflows/ci.yml)

 Simple edge reverse HTTP(s) proxy for various providers (docker, static, file).
 One or more providers supply information about requested server, requested url and destination url.
+Distributed as a single binary and a docker container.

 Server can be FQDN, i.e. `s.example.com` or `*` (catch all).
 Requested url can be regex, for example `^/api/(.*)` and destination url may have regex matched groups, i.e. `http://d.example.com:8080/$1`.
 For the example above `http://s.example.com/api/something?foo=bar` will be proxied to `http://d.example.com:8080/something?foo=bar`.